LordAhmed71/Pizza/README.md

  - PostCSS and Autoprefixer: Enhances CSS capabilities and ensures cross-browser compatibility.

 ## Installation
+### To run the project locally, you can follow these steps:
-Clone the project repository.
+- Clone the project repository.
-Install the project dependencies using npm install or yarn install.
+- Install the project dependencies using npm install or yarn install.
-Start the development server with npm run dev or yarn dev.
+- Start the development server with npm run dev or yarn dev.

 ## Usage
 Access the website in your web browser to start browsing and ordering pizzas.